 Featured Alum: Charlie Day ’98

-Charlie was among the first to major in Fine Arts at Merrimack College, where he completed a thesis on the role of the theatre director, and staged a production of John Guare’s play The Loveliest Afternoon of the Year.
-Charlie was also active with the Onstagers Dramatic Society and was a short stop on the Varsity baseball team.
+Charlie Day was among the first students to major in Fine Arts at Merrimack College, where he completed a thesis on the role of the theatre director and staged a production of John Guare’s play, The Loveliest Afternoon of the Year.
+Charlie was also active with the OnStagers Dramatic Society and played shortstop on the Varsity baseball team.

 Class of 2014 Commencement Speaker

 Day delivered the keynote address at Merrimack’s 64th undergraduate commencement ceremony on Sunday, May 18, 2014.
 He delighted a packed Lawler Arena audience with his humor, but ended with a serious message for graduates, telling them to take risks and not fear failure: “I don’t think you should just do what makes you happy,” he said.
 “Do what makes you great.”

 Merrimack President Christopher E. Hopey awarded an Honorary Doctorate in Performing Arts degree to Day during the College’s commencement exercises.